Gap-labelling conjecture with nonzero magnetic field: The magnetic gap-labelling group

 \begin{conjecture}[{\bf Magnetic gap-labelling conjecture: minimal actions}] Let $\Sigma$ be a Cantor set with a minimal action of $\ZZ^p$ that preserves a Borel probability measure $\mu$.
-Let $\sigma$ be the multiplier on $\ZZ^p$ associated to a skew-symmetric $(p\times p)$ matrix $\Theta$. {{Then the magnetic gap-labelling group is contained in the subgroup of $\R$ given by:
+Let $\sigma$ be the multiplier on $\ZZ^p$ associated to a skew-symmetric $(p\times p)$ matrix $\Theta$. \\ Then the magnetic gap-labelling group is contained in the magnetic frequency group. \end{conjecture}